gooznick/cppcourse/preprocessor/preprocessor.md

 <!--
-Same with lowercase and uppercase (windows ignores) -->
+(The problem is that it's windows slash and not platform independent backslash) Same with lowercase and uppercase (windows ignores) -->

 ---

+# Circular Dependencies 🔄

 ```cpp
 #include "a.h" // defines a()

 int main() {
     a();